aiulus/mcma-reachability/README.md

-# Comparing Direct and Indirect Reachability Analysis:
-## A Review on Conformance-Based and Model-Agnostic Methods
+# A Contrastive Analysis of Model-Centric and Model-Agnostic Reachability Analysis Methods
 ## Overview
 TODO
 ## Repository Structure